rudysworld/EpakSIAK/README.md

 brew install python-tk
 ```

-   - **Install chromedriver**: If you're on MacOS and If you're using this near the time as of me writing this (3 August 2024) don't worry about this since i have already installed it for you in this folder and it is still up to date.
-However, if not using MacOS or if you're using this after the 2024 2nd semester term, download it for the corrct corresponding device and chrome version then replace the driver in this folder with the new one.
+   - **Install chromedriver**: If you're on MacOS and If you're using this near the time as of me writing this (3 August 2024) don't worry about this since i have already installed it for you in this folder and it should still be up to date.
+However if you're not using MacOS or if you're using this in the future, replace the one in this folder with a chromedriver that corresponds to your current OS and version of Google Chrome.

    - **Navigate to the Folder**: In your cmd or terminal and change the directory to your EpakSIAK folder using:
 ```